RedHatInsights/insights-core/docs/manpages/insights-run.rst

     -D --debug
         Show debug level information.

+    -d --dropped
+        Show collected files that weren't processed.

+    -F --fail-only
+        Show FAIL results only.
+Conflict with '-m' or '-f', will be dropped when using them together.

     -f FORMAT --format FORMAT
         Output format to an alternative format.
 The default format is 'text'.
 Alternative formats are '_json', '_yaml' and '_markdown'.